 In doing so, they can determine their best course of action for handling the uncertainty around TRAWFA and the expiration of TCJA provisions.
 From there, they can also get the professional guidance that they need to move forward with confidence as they prepare to file their tax returns.

-If you have any questions or would like additional information, please contact our tax department.
+If you have any questions or would like additional information, please contact our tax team.

 Featured Client Testimonials